 We covered the seats with the new fabric which was the super cute.
 Yes, I am fangirling all over the brand new fabric.
 It was simple.
 However, I know it’s hard to be patient and find the perfect piece.
 This was hands down one of my DIY loves and it has lasted for years.
 I’d say that was $35 dollars well spent!

-[Keep your eye out for my 8 Amazing Places to Thrift shop coming this month!!]
+[Keep your eye out for my 8 Amazing Places to Thrift shop now available!!]